callumstew/ubuild-jekyll/index.md

   headline: Retrospective Data
   content: "<strong>Were you ill or diagnosed in the past?
 This is still useful!</strong>
     If you have a Fitbit and were previously ill, when you sign up you can still donate the data from that previous time!
-This will enable our data scientists to study effects of the virus on your health. <br>"
+Our data scientists are still able to study this data.<br>"
   media:
     image: "/uploads/2020/04/01/covid-sequence-2.png"
     alt_text: ''